 I seem to remember that immediately before I drew this story, my friend Kuromaru introduced me to Moebius for the first time.
 It was because I was influenced by his work that I wanted to write a story in full colour.
 I remember that after that for quite a while I used to paint in full colour, and I remember just how tough that was.
 It's difficult to match the paints with the paper.
 It would have been better if I'd used a paper better able to soak up the colouring.
 So, this is a tale of choosing the wrong materials...

-This month's PAFU (ぱふ) magazine covers Katsuhiro Otomo's world with an extensive chronology of his works as a manga artist and illustrator as well as a interview and a reprint of the 22 page, 1977-I-7 published, YUME NO SOOKYUU manga collected later in the book SHORT PEACE.
-The commented self-portrait of Katsuhiro Otomo with his cat was printed in the page 8.
+This month's PAFU (ぱふ) magazine covers Katsuhiro Otomo's world with an extensive chronology of his works as a manga artist and illustrator as well as a interview and a reprint of the 22 page, 1977-I-7 published, YUME NO SOOKYUU (夢の蒼穹) manga collected later in the book SHORT PEACE.
+Various self-portraits illustrations by Otomo are included

 MANGA - MOVIES - BARS - FOREST - WATER